 The festival scene

 Worthing has a number of festivals.
-They have a food and drink festival in September in Steyne Gardens and they have a summer seafront festival in July which includes entertainment, markets and fireworks, classic cars, American cars, vintage buses, and a fun fair.
-They also have The Worthing Music and Arts Festival in the early part of the year and other notable events include fireworks displays, their beer festival, Worthing Pride, Worthing Carnival, and Worthing Light Festival.
+They have a food and drink festival in September in Steyne Gardens, The Worthing Music and Arts Festival in the early part of the year, Worthing Festival (music, art, community and heritage) and other notable events include fireworks displays, Worthing Pride and a Worthing Tap Takeover.

 Food and drink

 Worthing has got a fabulous food and drink scene.
-Not far from the town are Wiston Estate Winery and Highdown Vineyard which both offer tours and tastings and produce outstanding sparkling and still wines.
+Not far from the town is Wiston Estate Winery which offers tours and tastings and produce outstanding sparkling and still wines.
 Worthing is also home to craft gin makers including Worthing Gin and Slake Spirits (who offer tours).
 For beer drinkers, head to the Brewhouse and Kitchen Brewpub where you’ll find freshly brewed, hyper-local, and award-winning craft beers.

 Highdown Gardens